Seyloria/sinkswitch/README.md

 ```sh
 wget https://raw.githubusercontent.com/Seyloria/sinkswitch/main/sinkswitch.sh
 ```

-## Make the script executable
+### Make the script executable
 ```sh
 chmod +x sinkswitch.sh
 ```
 <br/>

-## Scratchpad Config
+## :link: Scratchpad Config

 ### Hyprland Keybinding
-If you want to use a keybinding to call and open the menu use something like this.
-Tweak the **move** coordinates and **size* of the displayed scratchpad to fit your needs.
+If you want to use a keybinding to call and open the menu use something like the following.
+Tweak the **move** coordinates and **size** of the displayed scratchpad to fit your needs.
-This example uses some extra macro keys my keyboard has and uses my 3440x1440px monitor.
+This example uses a extra macro key my keyboard has and uses my 3440x1440px monitor.
 ```sh
 bind = , XF86Tools, exec, [workspace special:kitty-sinkswitch; monitor DP-1; float; move 2936 64; size 480 160] kitty --class kitty-scratch -e ~/scripts/sinkswitch.sh -exclude 46
 ```
 ### Waybar Integration
-If you want to use a button on your waybar(e.g. from your volume control), this can easily done by linking the script and execting it with hyprctl dispatch.
+If you want to use a button on your waybar(e.g. from your volume control), this can easily done by linking the script and executing it with **`hyprctl dispatch`**.

 Example:
 ```sh